-“Knowledge-as-a-service” platform Lynk announces collaboration with UBS – TechCrunch
+‘Knowledge-as-a-service’ platform Lynk announces collaboration with UBS – TechCrunch

 “Relying on on-the-ground experts, working with them to verify assumptions and develop convictions before making an investment is a must,” said Choi.
 “We’re really seeing a structural change and that is also what UBS is hearing from its customers.”

-In press statement, UBS Global Head of Research Dan Dowd said, “We are proud of our innovation track record and are highly focused on helping investors get to the crux of key investment debates as rapidly as possible.
+In a press statement, UBS Global Head of Research Dan Dowd said, “We are proud of our innovation track record and are highly focused on helping investors get to the crux of key investment debates as rapidly as possible.
 Showcasing Lynk’s technology and expertise has the potential to substantially accelerate the investment processes of our clients.”